mattcarlotta/nvi/CONTRIBUTING.md

 ## Code Style

-We use [prettier](https://www.npmjs.com/package/prettier) and [eslint](https://www.npmjs.com/package/eslint) to maintain code style and best practices.
+We use [eslint](https://www.npmjs.com/package/eslint) to maintain code style and best practices.
 Please make sure your PR adheres to the guides by running:

 ```
 npm run lint